philleconnect/philleconnect.github.io/_pages/en_index.md

 # **PHILLE**CONNECT

-PhilleConnect is just becoming the next-generation, modular, docker-based free and open source school network solution.
+PhilleConnect is the next-generation, modular, docker-based free and open source school network solution.

-**EXPECT A STABLE VERSION END OF 2017!**

-There is hevy development activity at the moment (fall 2017), check out the [GitHub-Pepository](https://github.com/polarwinkel/SchoolConnect/) for a Beta-Version of the Server to give it a try!
+For further english information, check out the [GitHub-Pepository](https://github.com/polarwinkel/SchoolConnect/) of the Server!

-The client modules will be published on GitHub soon.
+You will find quite a few client modules like NextCloud, a RadiusServer or moodle on GitHub as well.

 ## **NETWORK**STRUCTURE